 More money in your pocket: a guide to claiming benefits for people over pension age (PDF 3 MB)

 Set your location to see what Age UK offers in your local area.

 Citizens Advice is a national network of advice centres offering free, confidential, independent advice.
-For more information on Government employment schemes see their Advice guide.
+Their advice guide has more information on Government employment schemes

 Age UK, Tavis House, 1-6 Tavistock Square, London WC1H 9NA.
 Registered charity number 1128267.
 Company number 6825798. © Age UK Group and/or its National Partners (Age NI, Age Scotland and Age Cymru) 2013.
 All Rights Reserved

 Set the appearance of this website so you can read it more easily